Dream Therapy

 King Suddhodana, with Queen Maya on his left, asks brahmins to interpret the her dream, which later revealed the birth of Buddha.
 Burmese Art, 1885

-In modern era, the pioneering work of the Sigmund Freud and Swiss psychiatrist Carl Jung, made dream work accessible to us.
-He showed that through dreams the Unconscious mind can become an inner ally.
-In Dream Therapy a therapist takes you into your dream, so you can access its wisdom, meaning and purpose.
+In the modern era, the pioneering work of Sigmund Freud and Swiss psychiatrist Carl Jung made dream work accessible to us.
+He showed that through dreams, the Unconscious mind can become an inner ally.
+In Dream Therapy, a therapist takes you into your dream, so you can access its wisdom, meaning and purpose.

-Repetitive Dreams: Many people see past life glimpses in repetitive dreams, perhaps the message from the soul we are refusing to acknowledge.
+Repetitive Dreams: Many people see past-life glimpses in repetitive dreams, perhaps the message from the soul we are refusing to acknowledge.
 So it chooses dramatic imagery and scenes to get our attention.
-Often when we get the message and follow the dream stops coming.
-Or in a Past Life Regression session we explore the very past life and heal it.
+Often, when we get the message and follow the dream stops coming.
+Or in a Past Life Regression session, we explore the very past life and heal it.

 “Once you understand symbolic things, you too will see symbols everywhere. ” – Joseph Campbell